asdfjkl/pgn2dcg/README.md

 The only interoperable format to store and exchange chess games is the PGN (Portable Game Notation) standard.
 PGN is however very inefficient for database exchange, access, manipulation and search.
-Moroever, it is notoriously difficult to parse.
+Moreover, it is notoriously difficult to parse.

 Some proprietary binary storage formats for chess games exist; they are usually the result of a program author (commercial or open-source) creating an ad-hoc implementation.
 Hence, they are rarely documented, if at all mostly by some comments in the source code.
-Often, datatypes are also not standardized, and rely on (possibly platform-dependent) compiler conventions.
+Often, data types are also not standardized, and rely on (possibly platform-dependent) compiler conventions.

-This standard propses a simple chess database format.
+This standard proposes a simple chess database format.
 It puts simplicity above _all_ other design considerations.
 In particular it is designed such that writing an encoder/decoder is as simple as possible for any program author, independent of the implementation language and existing libraries.